Oahu, Hawaii Hiking – A Trip Report

 4. Switching schools is not an option.
 Neither is getting anywhere fast.

-Being a little bit out of the way is part of the real charm of Key West and that goes a long way in encompassing all.
+Being a little bit out of the way is part of the real charm of Key West.
 As noted above, there is a myriad of activities to choose from.
 One can easily use a week to soak up Key West.
 But, as one can gather from our notes, even a whirl-wind tour of the area is indeed worthwhile.

 Related Posts: